rekonin332/leangit/readme.txt

-git is a version contorl system. git is free.
+git is a distributed version contorl system. git is free.